 Bev Brenna is the author of 16 books, 14 of them for young people, including The White Bicycle—winner of a Printz Honor and shortlisted for a 2013 Governor General's Award; Wild Orchid, listed on CBC's Young Adult Books That Make You Proud to Be Canadian; Sapphire the Great and the Meaning of Life—winner of a 2021 Joan Betty Stuchner award for humour; and The Girl with the Cat, winner of a 2022 Saskatchewan Book Award.
 Bev also writes adult poetry, short fiction, and academic articles.

 Bev has been the Children's Editor at Red Deer Press since July, 2021.
+She is also a visual artist, producing watercolour landscapes that appear in various Canadian galleries and private collections.

 After many years as a classroom and special education teacher and consultant, Bev worked as a faculty member in the College of Education, University of Saskatchewan, teaching courses in ELA as well as researching literacy and Canadian children's literature--which she now continues as a Professor Emerita.
 Her scholarly books include Stories for Every Classroom (Canadian Scholars Press, 2015) and Contemporary Canadian Picture Books (Brill Publishing, 2021).